oslokommune/okdata-event-stream-api/README.md

 export FLASK_RUN_PORT=8080
 ```

 ## Deploy

-Deploy to dev is automatic via GitHub Actions, while deploy to prod can be triggered with GitHub Actions via dispatch.
+Deploy to both dev and prod is automatic via GitHub Actions on push to main.
 You can alternatively deploy from local machine (requires `saml2aws`) with: `make deploy` or `make deploy-prod`.

 ## Creating and managing event streams